the-asymptote15/NovelRangeWiseOptimizationOfTheExponentialBound/README.md

-# Novel Range Wise Optimization of the Exponential Bounds on the Gaussian $Q$ Function and its Applications in Communications Theory
+# Novel Range Wise Optimization of the Exponential Bounds on the Gaussian Q Function and its Applications in Communications Theory